Department of History

 A survey of African-American History from African and West Indian origins to the present.

 This class examines the role of football in American culture, politics, the economy and particularly its role in the elevation of college sports.
-A general treatment from the discovery in 1492 through the period of Reconstruction.

 A study of the historical development of the English colonies in America.